NZ's Frogparking locks in US, Aussie deals worth $10m during lockdown

 • Covid-19: NZ's Mobi2Go triples business as it helps stores get online for Level 3

-• Fintech's $33m Series A round bankrolled by rich lister Murray Bolton • Covid-19: The tech stock gainers - and what's next
+• Fintech's $33m Series A round bankrolled by rich lister Murray Bolton• Covid-19: The tech stock gainers - and what's next

 But it's also set to power out of the period, having signed three major deals for its carpark management technology during the layover.